 The king asked, "Do you really think, prince, that such a man exists who could bring back wild beasts after they were running free in the forest all day long?"

-When the king heard this, he summoned the disguised prince before him and said, “I hear that you can do wonders: that you are able to drive savage beasts out like cattle to find their own food in the forest, and you can bring them back safely at night into their cages.
-Therefore, I order you this morning to drive all my bears into the forest, and bring them all back again this evening.
-If you don’t do this, your head will pay for it; so beware!”
+When the king heard this, he summoned the disguised prince before him and said, "I hear that you can do wonders: that you are able to drive savage beasts out like cattle to find their own food in the forest, and you can bring them back safely at night into their cages.
+Therefore, I order you this morning to drive all my bears into the forest.
+By tonight, you must bring them all back again.
+If you don't do this, your head will pay for it - so beware!"

-The unlucky prince answered, “I am not able to such a thing, so your Majesty might as well cut off my head right now.”
+The unlucky prince answered, "I am not able to such a thing, so your Majesty may as well cut off my head right now."

-But the king would not listen to him, only saying, “We will wait until evening; then I shall surely have your head cut off unless you bring all my bears back safely to their cages.”
+But the king would not listen to him, only saying, "We will wait until evening and see how you do.
+Then I shall surely have your head cut off unless you bring all my bears back safely to their cages."

-Nothing the poor prince could say would change the king’s order.
-The bears’ cages were opened, the great beasts wildly lunged out, and quickly they scattered into the forest and disappeared among the trees.
+Nothing the poor prince could say would change the king's order.
+The next morning the bears' cages were opened, the great beasts quickly lunged out, scattered into the forest, and disappeared among the trees.